Stefanwuu/Qniffel/README.md

 # Qniffel
-A reinforcement learning based APP to play the dice game Kniffel(Yahtzee)
+A reinforcement learning based App to play the dice game Kniffel(Yahtzee)

 ## General information
-The final goal of this project is to build an app that plays the game Kniffel(english: Yahtzee) automatically with super-human performance.
+The final goal of this project is to build an App that plays the game Kniffel(english: Yahtzee) automatically with super-human performance.
 More about the game can be found [here](https://en.wikipedia.org/wiki/Yahtzee).
-The project contains two main parts: the training of a Kniffel agent using reinforcement learning and the implementation of an iOS APP that plays Kniffel with physical dice based on the trained agent.
+The project contains two main parts: the training of a Kniffel agent using reinforcement learning and the implementation of an iOS App that plays Kniffel with physical dice based on the trained agent.
 The training is based on open-ai gym and Pytorch.
-The iOS APP will be implemented using SwiftUI.
+The iOS App will be implemented using SwiftUI.

 ## RL agent training
 The plan is to test two different reinforcement learning algorithms.
 One is the [deep Q-network](https://arxiv.org/abs/1312.5602)(DQN),